roundcube/roundcubemail-helpdocs/en_US/mail/searching.rst

 reducing the messages listed to their status priority.

 The filter rules selected here are applied in addition to the search term entered in the search box.
-For example you can choose to only list unaswered messages from Paul by selecting the filter *Unaswered* and enter "from:Paul" in the search box.
+For example you can choose to only list unanswered messages from Paul by selecting the filter *Unanswered* and enter "from:Paul" in the search box.